Are rates higher with an alternative lender?

 When might you need an alternative mortgage solution?

-Here are some instances where an alternative lender or product may come in handy:
+Here are some common situations where an alternative lender can come in handy:

-- If you want to add a second or third mortgage rather than refinance
+- If you want to add a second or third mortgage instead of refinancing your entire loan

-For more scenarios that an alternative solution can help resolve, read our Complex Mortgages Solution page.
+For more scenarios, read our Complex Mortgages Solution page.

 Which lenders are considered 'alternative'?

-Today, the alternative lender category can refer to any mortgage lender that isn't a Big Six Bank (RBC, TD, Scotiabank, BMO, CIBC, and National Bank), including smaller or regional banks and non-bank lenders.
+However, today, the term 'alternative lender' can refer to any mortgage lender that isn't a Big Six Bank (RBC, TD, Scotiabank, BMO, CIBC, and National Bank), including smaller or regional banks and non-bank lenders.

-To make it more confusing, traditional and alternative lenders can offer both A and B products; the latter provides more flexibility to help borrowers with more complex details, including less-than-perfect credit.
+To make it more confusing, traditional and alternative lenders can offer both A and B products.

 Bank lenders: Smaller or regional financial institutions that are as highly regulated as big banks and offer a range of financial services.
 Because smaller banks compete with the Big Six, they tend to offer more alternative products to serve clients that the big banks won't.